omarabdiwali/codenexus-ai/README.md

 - **Conversation Management**:
   - Message history retention.
   - One-click conversation reset.
+- **Chat Sessions**:
+  - Create and switch between multiple independent conversations.
+  - Each session maintains its own context and conversation history.
+- **Code Snippet Management**:
+  - Add code snippets to your chat question using keyboard shortcuts.
+  - View and review all added snippets before sending your query.
 - **Image Generation**
   - Allows the viewing and creation of images with compatible LLMs.
   - Saves the generated image locally.